megloff/ngx-persistent-repository/projects/ngx-persistent-repository/README.md

     ...
 }
 ```
-With that you inherit namespaced access all repository methods.
-You can still access global entries either by using the protected
+You component will inherit all repository methods properly namespaced.
+To access the global repository use the protected
 property `persistentRepository` or the public accessor `getPersistentRepository()`.

 ## Example/Demo

-A simple Example can be found under src/app directory of the repository.
+A simple example can be found under src/app directory of the repository.
 Use `ng serve` to start the demo.

 ## API Documentation